6 Best Renters Insurance Companies in Oklahoma of 2025

 State Farm is financially strong and receives high ratings for its claims-paying ability and reliability.

-We chose them for our list of the best renters insurance companies in Oklahoma because they have the most affordable average price in the state.
+We chose them for our list of the best renters insurance companies in Oklahoma because their average price is the most affordable in the state.

 We also like them because they offer the option of high coverage limits, which some renters may need to protect themselves and their belongings.

-The average annual cost for State Farm renters insurance is $120 in Oklahoma City, only $10 per month, and is likely to be lower in rural areas.
+The average cost for State Farm renters insurance is approximately $120 per year, which translates to $10 per month, but it may be lower in rural areas.

 Read a full State Farm renters insurance review.